 Distinctive Boab Trees occur throughout the park but are particularly striking in the limestone landscapes that can only be reached by four-wheel drive vehicles.
 The western section of the park extends from the sub tropical zone in the north to the semi-arid zone in the south.

-Bullita Homestead is the furthest south that two-wheel drive vehicles can venture (high clearance recommended) and includes a historic homestead and stockyards where you can find out more about the park’s nature, culture and history.
+Bullita Homestead is the most southern point that two-wheel drive vehicles can venture (high clearance recommended) and includes a historic homestead and stockyards where you can find out more about the park’s nature, culture and history.
 Gregory’s Tree is another historic site that is two-wheel drive accessible.
 A network of remote four-wheel drive tracks for those who are well-equipped and well prepared is open usually during May to November.
 Call before you travel for up to date information.

-There also are plenty of opportunities for fishing and camping.
+There also numerours opportunities for fishing and camping in the Park.